cduncan9/HR-Status-Project/README.md

-# Heart Rate Sentinel Server
+# Heart Rate Status Server
-heart-rate-sentinel-server-duncan-therien created by GitHub Classroom

 ## About This Program
 This program acts as a centralized heart rate sentinel server which can recieve GET and POST requests from a mock patient heart rate monitor.
 Data is stored on the server for both patients and their attending physicians.
 The following data is stored on the server: